Child & Youth Health

 Paediatric Diabetes Mental Health and Psychosocial Care

-Last updated on March 26, 2022 Through the Ontario Paediatric Diabetes Network, PCMCH works to effect change in the paediatric diabetes landscape by addressing the challenges and discrepancies associated with access to mental health and psychosocial care for paediatric diabetes patients.
-A recommendations report regarding a provincial approach for paediatric diabetes programs to improve access …
+Through the Ontario Paediatric Diabetes Network, PCMCH works to effect change in the paediatric diabetes landscape by addressing the challenges and discrepancies associated with access to mental health and psychosocial care for paediatric diabetes patients.
+A recommendations report regarding a provincial approach for paediatric diabetes programs to improve access and coordination of mental health and

 Paediatric Diabetes Mental Health and Psychosocial Care Read More »